 However, regardless of the ubiquity of health and safety in the workplace, sometimes the day becomes too busy to keep all the rules in place.
+This is something EHS management software can help prevent against, but of course this is a rather recent solution to health and safety problems.
 We’ve scoured the internet and found some of the best health and safety fails from around the web.

 Technology is a key part of the workplace, whether that is computer leads in an office space or wiring a house on a construction site, electricity will no doubt play a part in your everyday work life.
-Working safely around electrical equipment is of the utmost importance, as the risk of serious injury and even death is always present around electrical currents.
+Ensuring safety of workers around electrical equipment is of the utmost importance, as the risk of serious injury and even death is always present around electrical currents.
 Our friend below, however, has adopted a slightly more ‘devil may care’ attitude toward safety around electrics.

 And while we’re at it, putting an empty water bottle over your entire head, while ensuring greater coverage, doesn’t quite comply with PPE regulations either!